Soft White Hamburger Buns

 Yes, freeze in freezer safe zip bag.
 You can freeze them for up to 3 months.

-soft white hamburger bun sliced in half on a white marble counter.
+cheeseburger made on a soft white hamburger bun on a plate with chips on a marble counter.

 More Homemade Bread Recipes